arilivigni/ci-infrastructure/README.md

 ```

 ##### Key options
-    - rhel_git_repo - Internal repo that contains the necessary repo files and variables
+    - rhel_git_repo - Internal repo that contains the necessary repo files and variables for RHEL
     - enable_cockpit - Run the cockpit role and setup the cockpit test framework - ex. enable_cockpit=true
     - enable_jenkins_slave - Run the jenkins_slave role and setup the resource as a Jenkins slave.
                              You need to provide a jenkins_master_url and jslave_name to properly